iescandon/tailwind-css-101/README.md

 ## Functions

-In Tailwind CSS, there are several functions and directives that can be used to customize the behavior of the framework.
-Here is a summary of the different functions and directives:
+In Tailwind CSS, functions are used to generate utility classes based on dynamic values, such as colors, sizes, and spacing.

-- **`theme()`**: This function is used to access values defined in the `tailwind.config.js`, such as colors, font sizes, and spacing values.
-You can also use the theme() function to define new values or override existing ones.
+- **`theme()`**: This function allows you to access and modify (override) the default values of the theme, such as colors or font sizes.
 ```
 // tailwind.config.js
 module.exports = {